Nov 22, 2022

 With the holidays around the corner, we are reminded once again how many funeral professionals will be giving up time with their own families to provide support to others.
 We wanted to express our gratitude to the funeral profession for all that you do.
-To show our appreciation and gratitude for one of the hardest working groups of people you'll ever meet, we wanted to express our gratitude to the funeral profession for all that you do by shining a spotlight on what makes funeral directors special.
+To show our appreciation and gratitude for one of the hardest working groups of people you’ll ever meet, we wanted to shine a spotlight on what makes funeral directors special.
 Here are 10 reasons to be thankful for funeral directors.

 1. Funeral Directors continually put the needs of others above their own

 Funeral directors do not simply work – they must live their profession.
 It is a vocation that requires one to sacrifice his or her’s own personal and family time to remain available to the community 24/7.
 However, it’s not just the unpredictable schedule or the willingness to do physical labor at 3am that separates a funeral director from others – it’s the emotional availability and attentiveness.
 Show us another profession where a person is willing to wake from a deep sleep, night after night, in order to provide empathy and reassurance to the bereaved.
 Even when dealing with feelings of their own grief, funeral directors continually put the needs of others ahead of their own.